20 Worst Pre-Workout Foods

 Think that energy gel is a great way to prep for your workout?
 Think again!
 "Unless you are very athletic (engaging in over 90 minutes of cardiovascular training per day), chances are you don't need those gel packs, Metsovas says.
 "Taking in all that sugar will disrupt insulin levels and lead you to a dietary-binge later on in the day."

-Don't get us wrong, we love healthy hummus just as much as you do, but you may want to stay away from it right before a workout.
+Don't get us wrong, we love healthy hummus just as much as you do (get creative with 13 different ways to spin the spread), but you may want to stay away from it as a pre-workout snack option.

 "Bean-based foods (such as hummus) are high in indigestible carbohydrates that may cause uncomfortable gas and bloating," says Mary Hartley, a registered dietitian in New York City.

-While low-fat dairy may be part of a healthy diet, consuming it before a workout could slow you down.
+While dairy can have some important health benefits, consuming it before a workout could slow you down.
 "Most athletes I work with have issues consuming dairy 2 hours before and after exercise," Metsovas says.
 "I'd advise limiting the use of dairy if you feel lethargic, acidic, or experience excessive burping."

-Even though most flavored waters are touted as great 'fitness' drinks, many are full of sugar, or worse, artificial sweeteners that could hinder your workout.
+Even though most flavored waters are touted as great 'fitness' drinks, they are one of the drinks that are full of sugar, or worse, artificial sweeteners that could hinder your workout.

 "I would not recommend drinking artificially sweetened beverages prior to working out.
 I'm against artificially sweetened anything.
 Artificial sweeteners have been shown to disrupt beneficial bacteria in your gut, and optimal digestion and absorption of nutrients begins in a healthy gut," Metsovas says.

-Even though nuts are a great snack (and can help with weight loss) most roasted nuts are also salted, and salty foods can disrupt the delicate fluid-balance required for optimal workouts, Metsovas says.
+Even though nuts are a great snack (and can help boost your mood too) most roasted nuts are also salted, and salty foods can disrupt the delicate fluid-balance required for optimal workouts, Metsovas says.

 "I'd avoid [high sodium foods] at all costs.
 Using a little bit of salt in your meals is OK, but stay away from the following foods: beef jerky, salted and roasted nuts, lunch meats, and processed snack foods like chips (you shouldn't be consuming these foods anyway)."